jundis/CWSlack-SlashCommands/README.md

   - Set Access Level to "All Records"
   - Enable "Service Ticket API" and select the board(s) you want this to run on.
   - Enter http://domain.tld/cwslack-incoming.php?id= for the callback URL (do not enable legacy format)
-7. Modify the config.php file with your companies values, make sure to set the specific $webhookurl to the value copied in step 5.
+7. Modify the config.php file with your companies values and timezone, make sure to set the value for $webhookurl to the value copied in step 5.
 8. Change the $postupdated and $postadded to what you prefer.
 Enabling $postupdated can get spammy.
 9. Test it in Slack by creating a new ticket on the board you selected in step 6!